Effective Date: March 15, 2019

 In-person events in each city will be held during the Challenge.
 Community Workshops will be held in each city during the ”Explore” and “Propose” phases, Innovation Workshop(s) will be held in each city during the “Refine” phase, and Finale Event(s) will be held in each city during the Select phase.
 Dates and times of all Challenge-related events are subject to change.

 Attendance.
-Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense, with the exception of Semi-finalists, to whom Ford may provide up to $2,500 to assist with travel expenses.
-If selected as a Semi-finalist, this travel allowance will be governed by the Ford travel policy, provided upon request.
+Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense, with the exception of Finalists, to whom Ford may provide up to $2,500 to assist with travel expenses.
+If selected as a Finalist, this travel allowance will be governed by the Ford travel policy, provided upon request.
 Attendance at events is strongly encouraged.

 Insurance.
 Each Participant is solely responsible for arranging for any insurance coverage that the Participant decides is necessary to travel or to insure Participant’s belongings.